daroczig/fbRads/README.md

 ## Creating a Facebook App & connect with OAuth token

+To be able to use this package, you will have to create a Facebook App and authorize it to mange your Facebook ads.
+Basic steps to create an app with Development access level letting you manage up to 5 Facebook ad accounts:

 1. Create new application at https://developers.facebook.com/apps with "basic setup".
 2. Fill in a unique `Display Name` (eg "app_testing_foobar_42"), set the category to eg "Business".
 Click on "Create App ID" & pass the captcha test.
 3. In "Settings/Basic", click "Add Platform" add create "Website" platform with the URL of http://localhost:1410/ and "localhost" as the "App Domain".
 Click "Save Changes".